jgarverick/student-talks/slides/Slides.md

 - Achievements on the Microsoft Learn platform
 - Leading or organizing meetups with other students or community members related to technology topics
 - Developing applications using Microsoft technologies that enable people to do great things

+---

+## <i class="fa-brands fa-github"></i> GitHub

+### GitHub is a social coding platform allowing users to create, contribute to, and maintain open-source software.

+As an individual, you get access to:

+- Millions of code repositories
+- Create your own public repositories
+- Create workflows and actions to build and deploy your applications
+- CodeSpaces, an online development environment